ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

     }
 {% endhighlight %}

-* `Configuration`: is for extra configuration like logging, interceptors, etc... more on that below
+* `configuration`: is for extra configuration like logging, interceptors, etc... more on that below
 * `@RequestMapping`: inherits the Spring way of defining a request

 ## OpenFeign
-For OpenFeign clients we need an extra configuration class to tell Spring that this is the Feign client.
+For these clients we need an extra configuration class to tell Spring that this is the Feign client.

 {% highlight java %}